 - If npages > 0, it is the number of pages, and nsystems is then the total number of systems in the entire piece.
 PMX will spread the entire piece horizontally over this number of systems, and vertically over npages pages.
 For proper vertical spacing there should be from about 9 to 16 staves per page.
 If you specify too many staves for a given number of pages, one or more staves may spill over onto an extra page, but you will not see this until you preview the .dvi file.
 Possible remedies are to increase npages, decrease nsystems, or use the Ae command, to be described later (cf. section B 6.1). - If npages = 0, nsystems is interpreted as the average number of bars per system.
 This is useful while building up a file a little at a time.
 PMX will decide how many pages to use. - musicsize is the height of a staff, in points.
-Only 2 values are allowed: 16 or 20, - Finally, fracindent is the indentation of the first system from the left margin, expressed as a decimal fraction of the total line width.
+The only values allowed are: 16, 20, 24 or 29. - Finally, fracindent is the indentation of the first system from the left margin, expressed as a decimal fraction of the total line width.